Jac0912/Note/Toefl/sentence.md

 		- Unlike in the past, more people today choose to start their own businesses rather than seek stable jobs.
 4. 表达观点、支持论点
 	- There is ample evidence to suggest that + 句子
-		- There is ample evidence to suggest that regular exercise improves mental healty.
+		- There is ample evidence to suggest that regular exercise improves mental healthy.
 		- There is ample evidence to suggest that insufficient sleep negatively affects work performance.
 	- It is widely acknowledged that + 句子
 		- It is widely acknowledged that education is the foundation of a nation's development.